DiabbZegpi/weather_data/README.md

+# Weather data into R
-# This repository contains a html file that summarises how to get weather data into R.
+This repository contains a html file that summarises how to get weather data into R.